craigk5n/craigk5n/README.md

 - [CVE services](https://github.com/craigk5n/cve-services): I've contributed to the (new in 2021) REST API for MITRE's CVE project.
 My [primary contributions](https://github.com/CVEProject/cve-services/pulls?q=author%3Acraigk5n) have related to containerizing the NodeJS app.
-- [WebCalendar](https://github.com/craigk5n/webcalendar): PHP LAMP multi-user calendar with translations to over 25 languages and long history of support
+- [WebCalendar](https://github.com/craigk5n/webcalendar): PHP LAMP multi-user calendar with translations to over 25 languages and long history of support.
+  I have had many code contributions to WebCalendar over the years and can only claim to have authored about have the code.
+  There are also over [25 translations](https://github.com/craigk5n/webcalendar/tree/master/translations).
 - [Java Calendar Tools](https://github.com/craigk5n/javacaltools): Java library for parsing and generating iCalendar ([RFC 2445](https://www.rfc-editor.org/rfc/rfc2445.html)) data
 - [k5nCal](https://github.com/craigk5n/k5ncal): Desktop calendar application written in Java